-Sometimes, it is useful for several tasks to share some state or resource.
-For example, tasks might share a cache of pre-computed values in order to do their work faster.
-Or tasks might do their work using a web service or database instance.
+Shared build services allow tasks to share state or resources.
+For example, tasks might share a cache of pre-computed values or use a web service or database instance.

-Gradle allows you to declare build services to represent this state.
-A build service is simply an object that holds the state for tasks to use.
-Gradle takes care of the service lifecycle, and will create the service instance only when it is required and clean it up once it is no longer required.
-Gradle can also optionally take care of coordinating access to the build service, so that no more than a specified number of tasks can use the service concurrently.
+Gradle manages the service lifecycle, creating the service instance only when required and cleaning it up when no longer needed.
+Gradle can also coordinate access to the build service, ensuring that no more than a specified number of tasks use the service concurrently.

 Implementing a build service